 Sick building syndrome is severe enough that the condition is recognized by the EPA.
 This is a syndrome where illness among the occupants is linked to the building.
 The exact causes may differ, but cases are usually due to the interior containing excessive levels of airborne contaminants, such as dust mites, pollen, and mold.
 Occupants may experience respiratory illnesses that include coughing, runny nose, ad teary eyes.
 They may also report feeling lethargic.

-In the workplace, sick building syndrome results in $60 billion in lost productivity every year, according to the EPA.
-Since most people spend more total hours in their homes than they do in their workplace, it stands to reason that your own residence can cause sickness as well.
+In the work sphere, the syndrome leads to $60 billion in lost productivity annually, according to the EPA.
+Most people ultimately spend more time in their homes than in their workplaces.
+This can make residences a source of illness as well.

 We Reduce Indoor Pollutants

 Interior air pollution is a major cause of sick building syndrome in Snohomish residences.
 Air duct, dryer vent, and furnace cleaning from a professional are good ways to prevent your loved ones from getting sick.
 You can schedule these services by contacting Aurora Edmonds Furnace Cleaning today.

 Minimize Sick Building Syndrome in Snohomish

 & South Snohomish County